OpenVidu/openvidu.io-docs/docs/openvidu-pro/deploying-openvidu-pro.md

 File `./inventory.yaml` defines our cluster instances.
 By default it is ready to use a single Media Server instance, but you can add as many _kurento-server_ hosts as you want, as you can see in the commented lines.

+The IPs in the inventory file should be the addresses which can be reached from the Ansible host.
+In example, if your Ansible host is on the 192.168.x.x network should be ok to use that address range in your inventory file.

 ```yaml
 ---
 all: